NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.cell_measures()
    {'cellmeasure0': <CellMeasure: measure%area(9, 10) km2>}

-Selection by construct identifier is useful for systematic metadata construct access, and for when a metadata construct is not identifiable by other means.
+Selection by construct key is useful for systematic metadata construct access, and for when a metadata construct is not identifiable by other means.

 .. code-block:: python

-   >>> t.constructs(cid='domainancillary2')
+   >>> t.constructs(key='domainancillary2')
    {'domainancillary2': <DomainAncillary: surface_altitude(10, 9) m>}
-   >>> t.constructs('cid%cellmethod1')
+   >>> t.constructs('key%cellmethod1')
    {'cellmethod1': <CellMethod: domainaxis3: maximum>}
-   >>> t.constructs(cid='auxiliarycoordinate999')
+   >>> t.constructs(key='auxiliarycoordinate999')
    {}

-An individual metadata construct may be returned without its construct identifier, via the `~Field.get_construct` method of the field construct, which supports the same filtering options as the `~Field.constructs` method.
+An individual metadata construct may be returned without its construct key, via the `~Field.get_construct` method of the field construct, which supports the same filtering options as the `~Field.constructs` method.
 The existence of a metadata construct may be checked with the `~Field.has_construct` method and a construct may be removed with the `~Field.del_construct` method.

 .. code-block:: python